-Determining TCO for an eCommerce solution is not as straightforward as comparing licensing fees.
-Shedding light on all of the elements that go into calculating the cost of implementing and maintaining an eCommerce solution will help you eliminate the unknowns and make informed decisions.
+Determining TCO for an ecommerce solution is not as straightforward as comparing licensing fees.
+Shedding light on all the elements that go into calculating the cost of implementing and maintaining an eCommerce solution will help you eliminate the unknowns and make informed decisions.

 What is the hardest part of TCO analysis?

 The most difficult aspect of TCO is identifying all the costs.
 When your costs need to include allocating management overhead, supporting IT servers and performing backups, there are no definitive answers, only estimates.